What makes teeth turn yellow?

 How can I make my teeth whiter?

 Most teeth-whitening products and treatments rely on the bleaching agent hydrogen peroxide.
 This compound breaks down into highly active oxygen molecules called free radicals, which penetrate your enamel and dentin and unlock the pigments from both.
 (These molecules can make your cells more vulnerable to damage from carcinogens in certain foods or in cigarette smoke.
 In fact, you shouldn't use peroxide at all if you smoke.)
 Yellow and brown stains respond best; gray and blue teeth are more stubborn.
 Crowns and other dental work can't be bleached, so if you have capped teeth, think about whether you'd be willing to replace them to match your new pearly whites.
-Check out the following bleaching products and procedures:
+Check out the following bleaching products and procedures, some of which are approved by the American Dental Association (ADA):

 Brushing with these toothpastes is only slightly more effective on superficial stains than using regular toothpaste or chewing sugarless gum.
 However, if you've already bleached your teeth, using a whitening toothpaste may keep them white longer.
 These products generally contain a very low concentration of peroxide (less than 1 percent); some have baking soda, too.
 The combination may leave your mouth feeling squeaky clean, but the bleach is too weak to lighten teeth much, especially since it is on them only for as long as it takes to brush.
 If you're going to try a whitening toothpaste, some dentists recommend alternating it with a regular one to cut down on your exposure to free radicals from the peroxide.
 Whitening toothpastes cost about the same as regular brands, around $2 or $3 per tube.